cheerml/cheerml.github.io/_posts/2017-10-12-Subspace-Embedding.md

 ## Matrix Multiplication via Subspace Embedding
 Consider a simple problem, given two matrix $A, B \in \mathbb{R}^{n \times d}$, what is the complexity to compute the  $C = A^{\top} B$?
 The simple algorithm takes $O(nd^2)$.
 Now we use subspace embedding to solve it.
 The result matrix is just $C' = (\Pi A)^{\top} (\Pi B)$.
 We can prove that with at least $1 - 3d^2 \epsilon$ probability, $\|C' - C\|_F \leq \epsilon \|A\|_F \|B\|_F $ holds.

-## Least Squares Regression via Subspace embedding
+## Least Squares Regression via Subspace Embedding

 Before we introduce subspace embedding, consider a simple problem, least squares regression.
 The exact least squares regression is the following problem: Given $A \in \mathbb{R}^{n \times d}$ and $b \in \mathbb{R}^n$, solve that
 $$